pingidentity/pingdirectory-go-client/configurationapi/docs/AddGenerateServerProfileRecurringTaskRequest.md

 NewAddGenerateServerProfileRecurringTaskRequestWithDefaults instantiates a new AddGenerateServerProfileRecurringTaskRequest object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetTaskName

-`func (o *AddGenerateServerProfileRecurringTaskRequest) GetTaskName() string`

-GetTaskName returns the TaskName field if non-nil, zero value otherwise.

-### GetTaskNameOk

-`func (o *AddGenerateServerProfileRecurringTaskRequest) GetTaskNameOk() (*string, bool)`

-GetTaskNameOk returns a tuple with the TaskName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTaskName

-`func (o *AddGenerateServerProfileRecurringTaskRequest) SetTaskName(v string)`

-SetTaskName sets TaskName field to given value.

 ### GetSchemas